 Any serious scuba diver has heard of Sipidan, a small island off the coast of Semporna which often makes Top 10 World Diving Spots lists.
 Sipidan is famous because of it’s hoards of sealife.
 It doesn’t sit on a contental shelf, so the island is right next to a 600-meter ocean wall.
 This diversity of geography has lead to schools of jackfish and other tropical fish as well as sharks, sea turtles, and barracudas.
 Sipidan used to house resorts for divers and their families, but they have closed in recent years after it was deemed too hazardous to the ecology.
 Now only 120 people are allowed to dive Sipidan daily, and none are allowed to stay on the island overnight.

 To access Sipidan and other scuba diving or snorkeling spots we recommend spending your time on or near Mabul Island.
 Mabul Island is a 40-minute speedboat ride from Semporna, and the best location for snorkeling directly off the beach and to access famous scuba spots like Sipidan Island.
 Even if you don’t scuba dive, a few days on the islands off of Semporna will give you soft sand and warm water.
-There’s no downside!
+It was even listed one of the top 10 destinations for adventure travelers!!

 We recommend spending the night of your arrival at MySpace Capsule Hotel.
 Our son absolutely loved it, and we felt very safe the whole time.
 It’s a fun, cheap experience (nice, since spending a few days on the island isn’t cheap) and right next to a fantastic restaurant, Summer Breeze Cafe.